 Placing The Seeds

 The goal is to place the greatest percentage of seeds into the exact bottom of the furrow.

 We designed a seed bounce flap with a unique, forward-bend design that helps deflect seeds down into the furrow.
 The Ninja Seed Bounce Flaps don’t break or warp like other seed flaps (seed tabs), including OEM flaps.

 Firming The Seeds

-The right amount of pressure, exactly where it’s needed (at the bottom of the seed furrow) needs to be applied to get the germination process off to a good start.
+The right amount of pressure, exactly where it’s needed (at the bottom of the seed furrow) needs to be applied to get the germination process off to a solid start.
 We want all the seeds to germinate at the same rate, and grow at the same rate, as their neighbors.
 And, of course, we want them all to have maximum robustness and vigor.